Welcome to Mount Carmel Ministries!

-The Exodus Up Close
+Out of Egypt: The Exodus Up Close

-Teacher: Fred Baltz
+Teacher: Frank Baltz

-Preacher: Mark Granquist
+Preacher: Mark Grandquist

 Who was the Pharaoh of the Exodus?
 Can we know?
 Does it matter?
 What can we say about the plagues in light of science?
 Where and how did Israel cross the “Red Sea”?
 Might remains of the chariot army yet be found?
 Appreciate the Law in its proper context, as a gift from God, but not as a means of salvation.
 Consider what “hardening the heart” was and still is.
 Hear again of the God of Israel who came down to set his people free from bondage.
 Come and compare the Exodus with God’s New Testament act of deliverance, the cross.